-Rate Of C-Sections Is Rising At An 'Alarming' Rate
+Rate Of C-Sections Is Rising At An 'Alarming' Rate, Report Says

 Doctors are still debating what that optimal rate is — and it probably depends on the location.
 The World Health Organization suggests it lies between 10 and 15 percent, while a more recent study found it is a little higher, around 19 percent.

-Both North America and Western Europe are well above this optimal rate with 32 percent and 27 percent of babies delivered by C-section, respectively, in 2015.
+North America and Western Europe are well above this optimal rate, with 32 percent and 27 percent of babies in 2015 delivered by C-section, respectively.
 The only region with a higher rate than North America is Latin America and the Caribbean, where 44 percent of all deliveries were C-sections in 2015.

-To bring these rates down, hospitals need to pay doctors equally for vaginal births, a team of researchers writein a commentary.
+To bring these rates down, hospitals need to pay doctors equally for vaginal births, a team of researchers write in a commentary.

 At the other end of the spectrum, sub-Saharan Africa is still struggling to give moms access to C-sections when required.
 Across this region, the C-section rate has changed very little since 2000, hovering right around 5 percent.

-So many moms around the world end up with less than optimal care when it comes to C-sections: It's either too little to late or too much too soon.
+So many moms around the world end up with less-than-optimal care when it comes to C-sections: It's either too little too late, or too much too soon.